kevincobain2000/action-coveritup/README.md

       with:
         type: go-binary-size

-    # Finally comment the summary of 2 reports
+    # Finally comment the summary of 2 reports.
+PR comment should always be in the end.
     - uses: kevincobain2000/action-coveritup@v1
       with:
         pr_comment: true